Sex Crimes in New Jersey

 Sex crimes in New Jersey are enumerated in the New Jersey Criminal Code found in title 2C; chapter 14.

 A sex crimes conviction in New Jersey may lead to a considerable jail sentence and other penalties that may affect a defendant’s finances and social and personal status.

 In addition to state prison time, a plea of guilty or a conviction for a sexual offense in New Jersey can expose a defendant to Megan’s Law registration requirements and community supervision for life.
 Megan’s Law may require mandatory registration in an internet database as well as potential notifications to the community, your neighborhood, and your place of employment.
 Moreover, you are only eligible to be removed from these registration requirements after fifteen (15) years if you meet certain criteria.

 The Bianchi Law Group, LLC

-The Bianchi Law Group is made up of former trial prosecutors and other “of counsel” attorneys who have handled the investigations and prosecutions of most crimes in New Jersey and will defend you for all federal and state crimes in New Jersey including robbery.
+The Bianchi Law Group is made up of former trial prosecutors and other “of counsel” attorneys who have handled the investigations and prosecutions of most crimes in New Jersey and will defend you for all federal and state crimes in New Jersey including a sex crime.